 Crucially, though, the majority of Plus500 trading is done without charge.
 Users of the Plus500 website and app will not be charged to make a deposit, to roll their position, to check live share CFD prices or get real-time Forex quotes or access dynamic charts and graphs to plan their trades.
 This simple approach to trading gives Plus500 an advantage over some of their competitors, as it makes calculating your overall fees easier for the use.
-We could expect some reviews to ask ‘Is Avatrade safe?‘ and ‘is Robinhood legit?‘ for other brokers, but Plus500 is certainly safe.
+We could expect some reviews to ask ‘Is Avatrade legit?‘ and ‘is Robinhood legit?‘ for other brokers, but Plus500 is certainly a good broker.

 Plus500 has its own mobile app, which can be downloaded on Apple and Android devices.
 Not on either of the big two?
 That’s OK, you can still access the Plus500 website via mobile, although it will look slightly different to the desktop version.
-The mobile app uses the same safety and security options found online, meaning all transactions are protected using the same account verification processes and SSL encryptions found on their desktop site.
+The mobile app uses the same security options found online, meaning all transactions are protected using the same account verification processes and SSL encryptions found on their desktop site.
 This gives us peace of mind, and should for you too.
-Is Plus500 safe to use?
-We think so.

 The layout between the two is also similar, allowing you to seamlessly transition from desktop to mobile and back again without an interruption in service or a need to familiarise yourself with the platform.
 During our Plus500 review UK, we downloaded the mobile app and visited the website to see which we preferred.
 We can see the benefits of both.
 For day-to-day trading and research, we recommend using the larger screen of a desktop computer to finalise potential trades, but the mobile allows an extra level of trading fluidity, allowing you to check the latest prices and react to their fluctuations wherever you happen to be.